LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-oo.rst

 object oriented configuration.

-Now that the new structure is ready, another team member can refactor the import and display methods to use the new classes.
+Now that the new structure is ready, another team member can refactor the import and display methods from the previous assignment to use the new classes.
 Once these are ready, our team will refine the search features and move the app online to provide a better user interface.